kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 #### Federation Control Plane Bootstrap

-`kubeadm init` initializes a Kubernetes control plane.
+Federation control plane bootstrap works the same way whether it is initiated through `kubefed` or `kubeadm`.
+The only difference is that `kubeadm init` initializes a Kubernetes control plane.
 In order to do that, it generates the manifests for the various control plane components and starts them.
 It also generates the certificates and the